Greek Toilets — Toilets of the Mainland

 Since most of the people staying there are unfamiliar with some of the peculiarities of Greek toilets, they have a helpful sign.

+You push a button on the wall to unleash a flush from the tank mounted up near the ceiling.
 However, the way it works is that the button is a plunger connected to the valve by a length of plastic tubing.
 You have to do more than simply press it — you have to push it in quickly to provide enough of an impulse to operate the valve.

 Don't just press it gently — give it a sharp push!